 When you are swimming in debt, you may feel overwhelmed.
-There are options available to you to help reduce your debt and get control of your life back, but the first step is deciding which path to take.
+Thankfully, there are options available to help reduce your debt and regain control of your life; the first step is deciding which path to take.

-“It can be daunting to seek help when you’re dealing with substantial debt, but your debt load won’t go away on its own, which is why you need to weigh your options carefully,” says Jeff Schwartz, executive director, Consolidated Credit Counseling Services of Canada.
+“It can be daunting to seek help when you’re dealing with substantial debt,” says Jeff Schwartz, executive director of Consolidated Credit Counseling Services of Canada.
+“Your debt load won’t go away on its own, which is why you need to weigh your options carefully.”

 A consumer proposal is an alternative to personal bankruptcy.
-Basically, in a consumer proposal, you agree to pay a portion of your debts to creditors and the creditors agree, in many cases, to forgive a portion of the debt.
+In a consumer proposal, you agree to pay a portion of your debts to creditors and the creditors agree, in many cases, to forgive the remainder of the debt.
 This arrangement is negotiated on your behalf through a Consumer Proposal Administrator (who is also a licensed Insolvency Trustee).
 The agreement between you and your creditors is legally binding and gives you immediate protection from your creditors.

 Credit History Influence